wlaotou/curl/docs/HTTP3.md

 book describing the protocols involved.

 [QUIC implementation](https://github.com/curl/curl/wiki/QUIC-implementation) -
-the wiki page describing the plan for how to support QUIC and HTTP/3 in cul and libcurl.
+the wiki page describing the plan for how to support QUIC and HTTP/3 in curl and libcurl.

 [quicwg.org](https://quicwg.org/) - home of the official protocol drafts